GoogleCloudPlatform/spring-cloud-gcp/docs/src/main/md/logging.md

     }

-[Cloud Logging](https://cloud.google.com/logging/) is the managed logging service provided by Google Cloud Platform.
+[Cloud Logging](https://cloud.google.com/logging/) is the managed logging service provided by Google Cloud.

 This module provides support for associating a web request trace ID with the corresponding log entries.
 It does so by retrieving the